davidjfk/016_Superpy/readme_files/README_MANUAL_USER.md

 ```python
     pytest
 ```
-1. all 23 testcases should pass.
-If not then investigate the failing testcase(s).
+1. Check the testresults.
+Now investigate the problem.

 # FAQ